 - Enable user authentication.
-Passwords and PINs are good first line defense and usually available on most mobile devices.
-When creating a passwords use at least eight to twelve characters, mixture of numbers, letters and special characters.
-Personal wireless (WiFi) access points should also be password-protected to limit unauthorized access.
+Passwords and PINs are good first line defenses and are usually available on most mobile devices.
+When creating a password, use at least eight to twelve characters, a mixture of numbers, letters and special characters.
+Personal wireless (Wi-Fi) access points should also be password-protected to limit unauthorized access.
 Read and understand the documentation covering the mobile device features and options for authentication.

 - Minimize data exposure.
 If you can, avoid keeping sensitive information on a mobile device.
 If the presence of sensitive data is not avoidable, consider encryption of the data.
 Some devices support built-in encryption capabilities.

-- Limit Wireless Interfaces.
+- Limit wireless interfaces.
 Mobile devices are frequently used in such environments like hotspots, customer sites, business partner offices, airports and conferences.
-A very simple protection step to take is to turn off Bluetooth, Wi-Fi and other wireless interfaces until they are needed.
+A very simple protection step is to turn off Bluetooth, Wi-Fi and other wireless interfaces until they are needed.
 Being invisible prevents the device from being scanned and located and attacked.
 Do not assume that public hotspots are secure.
 Instead, assume that other people in cafes, hotels, libraries, airports and other public places can access any information you see or send over a public wireless network.
 Do not connect to unsecured wireless networks.
 If you don’t need a password to connect, the hackers don’t either.
-When you ask your computer to search for Wi-Fi networks, you will see a list of those that are available along with a note that tells you whether a network is secured or unsecured.
+When you ask your computer to search for Wi-Fi networks, you will see a list of those that are available along with a note or icon that indicates whether a network is secured or unsecured.
 Do not allow automatic connections.
 Configure your computer to let you approve access points before you connect Don’t conduct any confidential business via a Wi-Fi connection in the airport or at your hotel.
-Consider setting up a virtual private network (VPN) connection that will allow you to send e-mail and use the web securely:
+Consider setting up a virtual private network (VPN) connection that will allow you to send e-mail and use the web securely: Marshall VPN Instructions

-- Deactivate and Wipe Lost or Compromised Devices.
+- Deactivate and wipe lost or compromised devices.
 If a device is lost or stolen, disabling service, locking it, or completely erasing its contents remotely are the options to take.
-Certain devices, such as IPhones and Blackberries, have the capability to lock a device or erase its contents remotely through a built-in mechanism.
+Certain devices, such as iPhones and Androids, have the capability to lock a device or erase its contents remotely through a built-in mechanism.
 If you are using Microsoft Exchange on your mobile phone learn how to perform a remote wipe on a mobile phone: http://technet.microsoft.com/en-us/library/aa998614.aspx

-- Eliminate or disable unnecessary services and applications. .
-Unneeded functions, features, add-ons or plug-ins increase security risks because they can enable cyber-criminal with an access to user content and device programming interfaces.
+- Eliminate or disable unnecessary services and applications.
+Unneeded functions, features, add-ons or plugins increase security risks because they can enable cyber-criminals with access to user content and device programming interfaces.
 Reduce them to only those required.

 - Add additional security controls software.
-A wide range of products exist for various mobile devices, including smart phones and PDAs that usually provide one or more of the following capabilities: improved authentication mechanisms, data back up and encryption, firewall, antivirus and antispam, and VPN.
+A wide range of products exist for various mobile devices, including smartphones and tablets, that usually provide one or more of the following capabilities: improved authentication mechanisms, data back up and encryption, firewall, antivirus, anti-spam, and VPN.

-- Always apply critical patches and upgrades to the operating system and all the apps.
+- Always apply critical patches and upgrades to the operating system and to all installed apps.

 - Evaluate device security periodically.